mirjana1/mj.project/README.md

 7. Which employee has the highest salary shown by individual months?
 8. In which category do employees have a higher salary than the average salary?
 9. What is the average salary by employment experience?
+10. Number of salaries made in each time of the day per weekday.